jaywink/ansible-letsencrypt/README.md

 #### More detail

 * The client will be installed in `/opt/certbot` as root
-* Each run will pull in the latest Certbot client code
+* Each run will pull in the latest Certbot client code.
+You can set a specific Certbot version using the variable `letsencrypt_certbot_version`.
-* The role will stop Apache2 before requesting a cert
+* The role will by default stop Apache2 before requesting a cert and then restart it after done.
+The list of services to be stopped and started can be configured using the variable `letsencrypt_pause_services`.
 * `certonly` mode is used, which means no automatic web server installation
 * After cert issuing, you can find it in `/etc/letsencrypt/live/<domainname>`
    * Tip, use this in your Apache2 config, for example, in your main role.
 Just make sure not to try and start Apache2 with the virtualhost active without the LetsEncrypt role running first!